dylanOshima/dylanOshima/README.md

 Welcome 👋 !
 I'm Dylan (pronouns: he/him/his) and I am a software engineer currently studying CS & AI in the University of Edinuburgh.
 I am fascinated by web technology and Javascript.
 I am working to be an expert in building performant, data driven design (3D) webapps.
 My ultimate goal is to end poverty in the Philippines.

-I am currently working as a Frontend Engineering Intern at Facebook.
-After I will be finishing my final year in Scotland.
 My side project is [LogY](https://devpost.com/software/logy), a tool for intuitive and efficient memorization of information.

 ## Features ✨
 * Able to build with modern web stack.
 Experience with: